netaxis-solutions/apio-core-docs/docs/triggers/custom_routes.md

 All proxied routes require the user to be authenticated.

 Some nodes are especially usefull in the context of the proxied routes, e.g. [Proxy user session](../workflows/nodes/#broadsoft-proxy-session-call) node, to use the user session to make calls to the Broadsoft gateway.

+## Documentation

+The custom routes are documented in the OpenAPI generated specification.
+The specification is available at the `/api/v01/custom_routes.swagger.yml` path.
+For example, `https://api.example.com/api/v01/custom_routes.swagger.yml`.